 The “advanced” open-aperture TTL metering of the LLC does come with a price.
 It needs to be powered by a 4.5V battery instead of the usual 1.5V button cells.
 This battery, namely a V21PX, is extremely rare and I am still in the process of looking for one locally without expensive shipping (since I am not sure if the meter of my LLC will work or not).
 Until then, it will serve as a nice display item in my cabinet.

 The Story behind my Praktica LLC…

-This black LLC is the third Praktica L-Series SLR in my collection.
+This black LLC is the third Praktica L-Series SLR in my collection (the chrome one was bought after it).
 It is also the first Praktica I bought that comes with an original ever-ready case.
 Except for meter, which I cannot test without a battery, the camera is in working order although the usual light-seals repair might still be needed.
 The lens itself is pretty clean and was protected with a cheap filter (“cheap” because its rim is plastic!) but the diaphragm is extremely sluggish and thus would need a thorough cleaning.
-After this black LLC, I have also acquired a chrome one from an old camera lot: